Can a Trauma Bond Become Healthy?

 That means:

-- No emotional withdrawal as punishment
+- no emotional withdrawal as punishment

-- No manipulation disguised as passion
+- no manipulation disguised as passion

 Real change feels slower than the original bond.